FedericoQuin/SEAByTE/README.md

 Ensure that no root privileges are required to run docker on your machine (cfr.
 [Linux docker post installation steps](https://docs.docker.com/engine/install/linux-postinstall/)).

+Docker compose v2 has not been tested for this artifact.
+Therefore, for people using Docker Desktop (in Mac/Windows), we advise to turn of docker compose v2 features (see [here (bottom option)](https://docs.docker.com/desktop/mac/images/menu/prefs-general.png)).

 ## Building

-In order to build both parts of the artifact, run the following shell script in the top level directory of this package (note: it might be necessary to add executable permissions to the file): `build.sh`
+In order to build both parts of the artifact, run the following shell script in the top level directory of this package (note: it might be necessary to add executable permissions to the file): `./build.sh`

 Running the build script builds the Web Store microservices as separate docker images, builds a docker image for the A/B component and sets up the python 3 virtual environment used to simulate end-users in the Web Store application.